swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

   forthcoming result builder syntax.
 - New language features which this design may require.

-This focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
+The focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
 The semantics of string matching, its effect on the capture types (i.e.
 `UnicodeScalarView.SubSequence` or `Substring`), the result builder syntax, or